 In 1947, Andy Dufresne (Tim Robbins), a young banker, is life imprisoned for murdering his wife and her lover.
 During the trial and even after, he declared that he is innocent.
 In prison, he meets Red (Morgan Freeman), an older black man imprisoned for 20 years, and together they create an ingenious plan to escape and to punish the tyrannical director of the prison.

 For years Shawshank Redemption is 1st ranked movie on IMDB.

 2. Stand By Me (1986)

 Stand by Me is a classic movie directed by Rob Reiner, inspired by Stephen King’s novel “The Body”.
-The story has four main characters, all teenagers, who leave in a journey that will change them and their perception of life.
+The story has four main characters, all teenagers, who leave on a journey that will change them and their perception of life.

 Gordie (Will Wheaton) is a smart teenager with a bright future ahead.
-Chris (River Phoenix), his best friend, tries to mask the physical abuse from home, by being tougher that he actually is.
+Chris (River Phoenix), his best friend, tries to mask the physical abuse from home, by being tougher than he actually is.
 The other two are Vern (Jerry O’Connell), a kid, depressed by the fact he is fat, and Teddy (Corey Feldman), a loyal, funny, but troubled kid who wants to die.
-When the four boys find out about a dead body found down the railroad that cross their small town in Oregon, they start an adventurous journey to see it with their own eyes.
+When the four boys find out about a dead body found down the railroad that crosses their small town in Oregon, they start an adventurous journey to see it with their own eyes.
 During this time a gang of teenagers (older than them), want to find this body too.
-Between these two groups a race starts: who will find the dead body first?
+Between these two groups, a race starts: who will find the dead body first?